Pediatric Physical Therapy FAQ

-Why do you feel we should pick you over other physical therapist in the Cincinnati area?
+Why do you feel we should pick you over other physical therapists in the Cincinnati area?

-- Excellent reputation as a pediatric physical therapist in Cincinnanti with many years of experience in a variety of settings and age-ranges, extensive experience with adaptive equipment and orthotic intervention, and we have top notch equipment.
+- Excellent reputation as a pediatric physical therapist in Cincinnati with many years of experience in a variety of settings and age-ranges, extensive experience with adaptive equipment, and orthotic intervention, and we have top-notch equipment.

 What forms of payment do you accept?

-- Fee-for-service clinic accepting credit card, HSA, FSA, check, county vouchers, and reimbursement from a variety of local and state funding resources.
+- Fee-for-service clinic accepting credit card, HSA, FSA, personal checks, county vouchers, and reimbursement from a variety of local and state funding resources.